marcusg1k/coursera-python-/examstuff.md

-List = sequences of elements of any type and are mutable tuples = sequences of elements of any type, that are immutable
+List = sequences of elements of any type and are mutable tuples = sequences of elements of any type, that are immutable string = a sequential, immutable collection of textual data

 len(sequence) - returns the length of the sequence for element in sequence - iterates over each element in the sequence